 Haemanthus baurii, Haemanthus mackenii

-Haemanthus deformis is an evergreen, bulbous plant with thick, fleshy roots and 2 or 4 broad, grey or greenish-grey leaves that are spreading or lie flat on the ground.
+Haemanthus deformis is an evergreen bulbous plant with thick fleshy roots and 2 or 4 broad, gray or greenish-gray leaves, spreading or lying flat on the ground.
 The leaves are fleshy and have hairy margins.
-The mature plant reaches up to 4.8 inches (12 cm) high in flower and produces a single thick, bent, short, hairy flower stem in the center, between the leaf bases.
-The flower head consists of a dense cluster of erect, white flowers with white filaments, bright yellow anthers and long, white, protruding styles.
-The flowers are enclosed by broad, strong white bracts that are distinctly recurved in the upper part.
-The fruit is a fleshy, dark orange berry containing a few hard, oblong seeds.
+The mature plant grows up to 4.8 inches (12 cm) in high when in flower and produces a single thick, bent, short, hairy flower stem in the center between the leaf bases.
+The flower head consists of a dense cluster of erect white flowers with white filaments, bright yellow anthers, and long white protruding styles.
+The flowers are enclosed by broad, strong white bracts distinctly recurved in the upper part.
+The fruit is a fleshy, dark orange berry containing a few hard oblong seeds.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 45 °F (+7.2 °C).

 Paint Brush is an ideal plant for a shady rock garden or for difficult parts of the garden receiving poor light, where it can be left to multiply for many years.

 It is one of the easiest of all the Haemanthus species to grow.
 It requires a dappled shade position and likes to remain undisturbed for many years once established.
 The soil must be well aerated.
 A suggested medium is equal parts of well-rotted compost, coarse river sand, and loam.
 Plant the greenish bulbs with the upper half exposed, and the thick fleshy roots spread out horizontally over the soil.